The Ultimate K-Swap Installation Guide

 K-Swap Radiator, Hoses and Brackets

-The stock Honda radiators are generally on the driver's side, but for a K-Swap, you ideally need them on the passenger side.
+The stock UK Honda radiators are generally on the driver's side, but for a K-Swap, you ideally need them on the passenger side due to where the water necks are on the head, etc.

-The stock K-Series hoses are on this side, and the rest of the system is designed around this, including the thermostat housing.
+The stock K-Series hoses are on the passenger side, and the rest of the coolant system is designed around this, including the thermostat housing.

-The aftermarket radiators are designed with a modified bottom coolant hose port, pointing to the correct way if installed on the passenger side.
+The aftermarket radiators are designed with a modified bottom coolant hose port that points in the correct direction when installed on the passenger side.

-The fact aftermarket radiators are designed like this saves a lot of headaches and will be a direct fit with K-Swap radiator hoses.
+The fact that aftermarket radiators are designed this way saves a lot of headaches and is a direct fit with K-Swap radiator hoses.

-There are various options to choose from when it comes to a K-Swap radiator.
+There are various options for a K-Swap radiator.

-Both options are available, but our usual go-to is the half size as they are neater, and unless you are going with a high-power turbo or high-compression build, it will cool enough for the street.
+Both options are available, but our usual go-to is the half-size, as they are neater, and unless you are going with a high-power turbo or a mega high-compression build, they will cool enough for the street.

 Currently, many brands manufacture a specific K-Swap radiator, such as: